 Using digital food scales to weigh out your pet’s daily food ration has two excellent benefits.
 Primarily ensuring your pet gets the exact number of grams of food, but also ensuring a bag of food will last the correct length of time for your pet, saving you money!

 We all love to give a treat, but those extras all contain calories and maybe contributing to your pet’s weight gain.
-Treats/extras/rewards should make up no more than 10% of your pet’s daily food allowance.
+Dog treats/extras/rewards should make up no more than 10% of your dog's daily food allowance.
 To help with this always check the calorie content of a treat.
-A great way to monitor treats and extras is to keep a food diary of what your pet eats each day and set aside the number of treats allowed or use part of their measured food kibble as treats.
-Interactive Feeding
+A great way to monitor dog treats and extras is to keep a food diary of what your pet eats each day and set aside the number of treats allowed or use part of their measured food kibble as treats.

 It may seem simple, but a lack of exercise may be contributing to your pet gaining weight.
 An estimated 1.3 million dogs are not walked every day and sadly, around 99,000 dogs are never taken for a walk.
 When safe to do so, you can allow your dog off-lead to run and encourage them to play.
 Consider joining a training class that uses a positive reinforcement method.